pl247711/All-inclusive/README.md

 ## HighTech Hacks
 "All Inclusive" was created by Jennifer Chiou and Sarah Dufays in May of 2022.

-This was submitted to the High Tech Hacka 2.0 Hackathon.
+This was submitted to the High Tech Hacks 2.0 Hackathon.

 ### Purpose